Decoupled Data Consistency with Diffusion Purification for Image Restoration: Experiments

-\paragraph{Results with LDMs.} For the results with LDMs, we display quantitative results in~\Cref{table: quant1} and~\Cref{table: quant2} with visual results in~\Cref{fig: latent recons}.
-As outlined in~\Cref{sec: adaptation to LDMs}, for the best performance, we use pixel space optimizaiton for motion deblur and Gaussian deblur while latent space optimization is utilized for box inpainting and super-resolution.
-We observe that our algorithm outperforms the existing baselines on many of the inverse problems.
-Interestingly, we observe that PSLD seems to reconstruct images that are often noisy and blurry.
-While ReSample may have higher LPIPS scores on some inverse problem tasks, our algorithm is able to achieve better PSNR and SSIM. \qq{which method do we use for optimizing data fidelity?
-Pixel or Latent?}
+\textbf{Comparison of Latent Space Diffusion Models.} For the results with LDMs, we present quantitative results in~\Cref{table: quant1,table: quant2,table: quant nonlinear deblur} highlighted in blue, and qualitative results in~\Cref{fig: latent recons}.
+Recall that, as outlined in~\Cref{sec: adaptation to LDMs}, there are two approaches for enforcing data consistency.
+We use pixel space data consistency (Approach II) for motion deblurring and Gaussian deblurring, and latent space optimization (Approach I) for box inpainting, super-resolution, and nonlinear deblurring, as doing so empirically leads to the best reconstruction quality.
+As shown in the tables, our algorithm consistently matches or outperforms all existing baselines.
+Interestingly, we observe that PSLD seems to reconstruct images that are often noisy and blurry, where the learning rate plays a huge role in the reconstruction quality.
+While ReSample could achieve higher LPIPS scores on some inverse problem tasks, our algorithm is able to achieve better PSNR and SSIM scores.